The-PhoenixDS/food-delivery-system/README.md

 currently nothing however time changes and way of doing things will bring more ideas on how to improve our system.

 ##Acknowledgement
-Phoenix team for doing their best to create best fodod orderin system
+Phoenix team for doing their best to create best food orderin system